Rigs-code09/GoFlashCard/README.md

 ## Common Development Issues

-### SSL Certificate Errors
-If you encounter "unable to get local issuer certificate" errors (common in corporate networks):

-- The Next.js configuration has been set to handle SSL issues in development
-- These errors don't affect the application functionality
-- For Google Fonts failures, fallback fonts are automatically used

 ### Clerk Development Key Warning
 The warning "Clerk has been loaded with development keys" is normal for development environments: